wrench-project/understanding_hadoop/README.md

 Map side merges will always run once once the mapper has gone through all of its input.
 The merge will generate a single, partitioned, sorted output file.
-At each pass of the merge, at most "mapreduce.task.io.sort.factor" spill files into a single intermediate spill file.
+At each pass of the merge, at most "mapreduce.task.io.sort.factor" spill files are merged into a single intermediate spill file.
 The logs (as shown above) show, at each pass, how many files are being merged into one.
 Additionally, without running the test, we can calculate this by using `/hadoop_mr_tests/map_merge_parts/pass_factor.py`.
 For